- Steve Bingham (Course Director and Sinfonietta Conductor)

 Accompanying and continuo work takes him all around Europe including work with the Gewandhauschor and the Bach Choir of Madrid (on Spanish television) as well as work much closer to home; he is the regular accompanist of the Chiltern Chamber Choir.
 Jonathan is staff accompanist on the NLMS music course, and in 2017 he directed the RSCM National Course in South Africa.
 He has been musical director of Berkhamsted’s Castle Choir since its launch in 2013.

 Sarah Moore (Flute) enjoys a busy performance schedule as an orchestral player and as a chamber musician, both on modern and period instruments.
-She performs with period instrument orchestras such as the Yorkshire Baroque Soloists, Newcastle Baroque, Leeds Baroque Orchestra and the Eighteenth-Century Sinfonia.
-Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses and she has recently been involved in recordings of J.S.
+She performs with period instrument orchestras such as the Yorkshire Baroque Soloists, Newcastle Baroque, Northern Baroque, Leeds Baroque and the Eighteenth-Century Sinfonia.
+Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses and she has been involved in recordings of J.S.
 Bach’s St. John Passion, St. Matthew Passion and Mass in B minor with the Yorkshire Baroque Soloists, released on the Signum Classics label.

 Sarah studied modern and baroque flute with Edwina Smith during her undergraduate degree at the University of York.
 She was awarded AHRC grants to pursue her postgraduate studies in York and, after completing her MA (with distinction) she was awarded a PhD on rhetoric and baroque performance practice with Professor Seymour.